till22G/master_thesis_code/README.md

 ### Parametersettings:

-Settings to run model with different context integration:
+Settings to run model with different context:

 Applies the neighborhood sampling from the original implementation: